mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 - At least a `func (opts *ScopeNewCommandOpts) Run() error` function with the main command logic.
 - A `func ScopeNewCommandBuilder() *cobra.Command` function to put together the expected cobra definition along with the `ScopeNewCommandOpts` logic.

-Commands try to follow a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) approach to match the APIs, this means arguments to the command try to match path and query params where the last path param will be a required argument of the command and teh rest will be handled via flag options.
+Commands follow a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) approach to match the APIs, whenever possible.
+For that reason, command arguments tend to match the path and query params of the APIs, with the last param being a required argument and the rest handled via flag options.
-For commands that create or modify complex data structure the use of configuration files is preferred over flag options
+For commands that create or modify complex data structures, the use of configuration files is preferred over flag options.

 ### Third Party Dependencies